reimagined/resolve/docs/tutorial.md

 ### Sending Commands to an Aggregate

-Now that your application is capable of handling commands, you can try to send such commands to create a shopping list and populate it with items.
+Now that your application can commands, you can use the reSolve framework's standard HTTP API to send such commands to create a shopping list and populate it with items.

-ReSolve framework provides a standard API that allows you to send commands to an application's aggregate using HTTP requests.

 A request body should have the `application/json` content type and contain a JSON representation of the command: